davidsamuelps/recurseit/content/post/2025/03/Migrating from WordPress to HUGO - Part 1/index.md

   - "repository"
 ---

-This blog is the first part of several (number to be defined) describing the process and steps I took to migrate my blog from Wordpress to CLoudFlare pages, using HUGO and Github.
+This blog is the first part of several (number to be defined) describing the process and steps I took to migrate my blog from Wordpress to CloudFlare pages, using HUGO and Github.

 ## To WordPress, or not to WordPress